banyustudiodev/jsevolution/README.md

 const randomSeed = 58239;

 // Override functions to optimize for your specific problem
-// Check out example in the examples folder for more details class CustomFunctions extends DefaultFunctions {
+// Check out example in the example folder for more details class CustomFunctions extends DefaultFunctions {
   // Before hook is called before genetic algorithm runs before() {